Auditing Cash Balance is probably one of the quick audit procedures.

 The Major Audit procedures for Cash are as simple as sending confirmations.

-Before understanding the substantive audit procedures for cash, lets have a look into the risk relating to cash balance.
+Before understanding the substantive audit procedures for cash, let’s examine the cash balance risks.

-Cash balance is subject to inherent risk of being misappropriation by employees of the entity.
+Cash balance is subject to the inherent risk of being misappropriated by employees of the entity.

-Further, entity tends to overstate cash balance to portray better financial position.
+Further, the entity tends to overstate cash balance to portray a better financial position.

 Ensuring proper segregation of duties mitigates these kinds of risks.
-Accurate Cash balance helps in making appropriate business related decision.
+Accurate Cash balance helps in making appropriate business-related decisions.

-For example, entity might go for a debt issuance based on the financial records.
-However, if the balance in the accounting records isn’t reflecting the true cash position then
+For example, the entity might go for a debt issuance based on the financial records.
+However, if the balance in the accounting records doesn’t reflect the true cash position then

-- Management might reach a conclusion that the entity is short of cash for business activities
+- Management might conclude that the entity is short of cash for business activities

-- This it cause unnecessary debt issuance costs or interest charges
+- This causes unnecessary debt issuance costs or interest charges

 Cash Risk Assessment

-Before performing audit procedures for cash, we need to assess the risk at both account balance and disclosure level.
-Refer to Debt audit article for having a understanding of how to perform risk assessment.
+Before performing audit procedures for cash, we need to assess the risk at both account balance and disclosure levels.
+Refer to the Debt audit article for an understanding of how to perform risk assessment.

 Note: The Risk assessment procedures in the auditing debt article are not specific to debt or loans.
-Those are very generic in nature and applies for any account balance risk assessment.
+Those are very generic and apply to any account balance risk assessment.

 What are the supports requested by the audit team from the client?

 It depends on the testing period.
-In General, Cash balance is tested at year end.
-However, there is no harm in testing at interim as well.
-Nature, Extent and Timing of testing depends on the risk associated with this account balance.
+In General, the Cash balance is tested at year-end.
+However, there is no harm in testing in the interim as well.
+The nature, Extent, and Timing of testing depend on the risk associated with this account balance.

-Supports requested by audit team from the client:
+Supports requested by the audit team from the client:

 - Listing of Bank Accounts as of testing date